Dispersive readout of Majorana qubits

 where $\hat Q= e \hat N$ is a charge operator for the qubit system, $\hat V_r \sim i(\hat a\dg - \hat a)$ is the voltage bias on the qubit due to the resonator, and $\lambda$ quantifies the interaction strength.
 For simplicity, we model the resonator by a single harmonic oscillator mode with annihilation (creation) operator $\hat a$~($\hat a\dg$).

 The physics resulting from the coupling described by~\cref{equation:light-matter-interaction} depends on the internal level structure of the qubit system.
 Given that the charge number operator $\hat N$ can have off-diagonal matrix elements in the qubit eigenbasis, the absorption or emission of a resonator photon can induce a transition between eigenstates in the qubit system.
 The internal level structure of the qubit can lead to selection rules where only certain transitions are allowed.
-We will show below that different Majorana qubit designs give rise to different selection rules, and discuss the consequences of this for QND readout.
+We show below that different Majorana qubit designs give rise to different selection rules, and discuss the consequences of this for QND readout.